 A common method of assessing the corrosion state of reinforcing steel is to measure the steel potential using a reference electrode.

-CPT manufacture a reference electrode, MN15, which is buried in a small hole formed in the concrete surface.
-This can then be used to measure the steel potential either manually, using a high impedance voltmeter, using a datalogger or remotely using a cellular phone link.
+CPT manufactures reference electrodes, which are buried small holes, formed in the concrete surface.
+They can then be used to measure the steel potential either manually, using a high impedance voltmeter, using a datalogger or remotely using a cellular phone link.

-The MN15 reference electrode offers significant advantages versus conventional electrodes as it is based on a manganese oxide composition:
+Reference electrodes offer significant advantages versus conventional electrodes as they are based on a manganese oxide composition: